 Logically, complexity and diversity would seem like the best way to go for everything to survive and flourish in such complex ecosystems as the Great Barrier Reef or the Amazon Rainforest in South America, but instead could this be their fatal flaw?

-Research published recently in Nature Communications by RMIT’s Professor Lewi Stone from the School of Science (Maths discipline) confirms this could be the case.
+Research published today in Nature Communications by RMIT’s Professor Lewi Stone* from the School of Science (Maths discipline) confirms this could be the case.
 Stone said by revisiting and reviewing various studies of networks, in conjunction with his own research and methodology, he had found that we should expect more complex systems are likely to be more fragile.